Robust Biharmonic Skinning Using Geometric Fields: Introduction

 \section{Introduction}

-The dominant pipeline for computer animation relies on \emph{deformation skeletons}.
-Skeletons are composed of control handles---typically points and bones---each of which has an associated region of influence on the shape.
+The dominant pipeline for computer animation relies on \emph{deformation skeletons} composed of control handles (typically points and bones), each of which has an associated region of influence on the shape.
 These regions of influence, referred to as \emph{skinning weights}, specify how deformations of the control handles are to be blended and transferred to the shape.

-The simple and intuitive interface of skeletons comes at the cost of having to specify the skinning weights.
-Modeling tools allow users to specify skinning weights by manually painting them onto the shape, in a slow and painstaking process. \REPLACE{ Various approaches have been proposed to automate skinning weight computation, ranging from finite-element method (FEM) approaches that optimize for smoothness \cite{botsch2004intuitive, baran2007automatic, BBW:2011, Jacobson:MONO:2012, Yu2015, wang2021fast} to data-driven approaches that regress skinning weights from $3$D deformation data or video (e.g., \cite{li2021learning,liao2023vinecs}). } { To alleviate the challenges of manual skinning weights design, various approaches attempt to automate skinning weight computation.
-For example, data-driven approaches for this problem rely on $3$D deformation data or video (e.g., \cite{li2021learning,liao2023vinecs}).
-However, these learning-based methods are class-specific, require an abundance of data, and struggle with out-of-distribution examples. }

-An alternative popular approach formulates the computation of automatic skinning weights as an optimization problem with some smoothness objective, side-stepping the need for class-specific data \cite{botsch2004intuitive, baran2007automatic, BBW:2011, Jacobson:MONO:2012, Yu2015, wang2021fast}.
+The skeleton interface requires users to specify the skinning weights, traditionally through the slow and tedious process of manualweight painting .

+To ease this burden, various automatic skinning weight computation methods have been developed.
+Despite growing interest, data driven approaches remain class-specific, require an abundance of data, and struggle with out-of-distribution examples.
+Instead, a popular alternative is to formulate skinning weights as minimizers of some smoothness objective, side-stepping generalization issues of data-driven methods (\S\ref{ss:prevskinning}).
+Such optimization-based approaches have seen adoption in commercial software, notably, Pinnochio \cite{baran2007automatic} in Blender and bounded biharmonic weights (BBW) \cite{BBW:2011} in Adobe Character Animator.